uddavdhakal190/AI_Image_Generator/server/README.md

 2. Create `.env` file with your API keys
 3. Start server: `npm start`

-The server will run on port 8080.
+The server will run on port 5050 by default.